semgrep/semgrep-docs/docs/deployment/managed-scanning.md

     - Semgrep Secrets
 - Managed scanning performs both full scans and diff-aware scans when a developer creates a pull request.

-:::note
+:::info
-To receive Supply Chain findings, you must have a supported lockfile in your repository.
+- To receive Supply Chain findings, you must have a supported lockfile in your repository.
 Managed scanning does **not** support lockfile generation.
+- For existing Semgrep projects, custom `semgrep.yml` configurations are not copied or detected when you use managed scanning.
+If you have additional build steps when scanning, use [Semgrep in CI instead](/deployment/add-semgrep-to-ci).
 :::

 ## Security